The Amazingly Low Cost of Opening a Chick-fil-A Franchise

-Well, if you’re looking for a new direction, you might give that chicken sandwich you had for lunch a second thought: It only costs $10K to open a Chick-fil-A restaurant, according to Yahoo Finance.
+Well, if you’re looking for a new direction, you might give that chicken sandwich you had for lunch a second thought: It only costs $10K to open a Chick-fil-A restaurant.

-Plus, everything’s included: You don’t need to worry about real estate, construction or equipment costs.
+Plus, everything’s included in the Chick-fil-A franchise cost: You don’t need to worry about real estate, construction or equipment costs.

 You will, however, have to pay much higher monthly fees to headquarters than industry standard: 15% of sales plus 50% of remaining pretax profit.
 Compare that to the 8.5-12% McDonald’s owners pay on average, per a 2013 Bloomberg report.

 But still -- I mean, it’s 10 grand.
 And you get to own a business.